-200.50 All University constituents shall understand and comply with the Data Stewardship Guidelines of their campus.
+200.50 All University constituents shall understand and comply with the Data Stewardship Standards of their campus.

-200.60 Individuals who create, collect, handle, or manage data are responsible for complying with the Data Stewardship Guidelines.
+200.60 Individuals who create, collect, handle, or manage data are responsible for complying with the Data Stewardship Standards.

 200.70 Responsibilities are assigned to specific Data Stewards and detailed in each campus’ Data Stewardship Procedures.
 The following positions are the official top-level Data Stewards for each campus data area.
 Responsibility can be delegated by the Data Steward to a different individual; however, the Data Steward retains ultimate accountability for proper stewardship.